Indian vegetarian cuisine: Influence

 Indian vegetarianism has influenced worldwide dietary preferences, especially through the international rise of South Indian restaurants.
-The Udupi restaurant culture, which originated in temple food in the town of Udupi, Karnataka, has served as a key means for this influence.
+The Udupi cuisine, which originated in temple food in the town of Udupi, Karnataka, has served as a key means for this influence.
 The restaurants were established by Brahmin cooks who served vegetarian meals to temple pilgrims while adhering to Hindu dietary regulations by avoiding items like onion and garlic.
 Beginning in the 1920s, some of these chefs founded local restaurants before expanding throughout India and worldwide.

 Woodlands, Dasaprakash, and Saravanaa Bhavan were renowned Udupi restaurant chains that helped promote South Indian vegetarian foods such as idli, dosa, sambar, and coconut chutney in large cities such as New York and Chicago.
 For many foreign diners, these eateries provided an introduction to Indian vegetarian cuisine and its regional variations.

 In addition to restaurant culture, Indian vegetarian street food has achieved international recognition.
 Chaat, a dish made of fried flatbread, potatoes, yoghurt, chutneys, and spices, is popping up on food carts, catering menus, and in contemporary Indian restaurants outside of India.
 These developments demonstrate how Indian vegetarian traditions have influenced the global demand for meatless cuisine.